-Her versatility as a composer is evidenced in her contributions to New York Voices CDs over the years, and co-founding two other super groups, Moss and JaLaLa.
-Moss, made up of Luciana Souza, Kate McGarry, Theo Bleckmann, Peter Eldridge and Lauren, released their self-titled CD, Moss, in 2008 to rave reviews.
-In 2010, it was included in DownBeat’s ‘Best CDs of the 2000s’issue.
-JaLaLa is short for Janis Siegel (The Manhattan Transfer), Laurel Massé (founding member of The Manhattan Transfer) and Lauren Kinhan, and they released their tribute to Johnny Mercer, That Old Mercer Magic, in 2009.
+Versatility as a composer is evidenced in her contributions to New York Voices CDs over the years, and co-founding two other super groups, Moss and JaLaLa.
+In 2010, Moss was included in DownBeat’s ‘Best CDs of the 2000s’ issue.
+And JaLaLa, short for Janis Siegel, Laurel Massé and Lauren Kinhan, released their tribute to Johnny Mercer, That Old Mercer Magic, in 2009.

-Among some of Lauren’s many notable guest artist appearances, you can hear her voice on the multi-Grammy nominated Bobby McFerrin project VOCAbuLaireS and Ornette Coleman’s 1996 release Sound Museum, Three Women.
+Among some of Lauren’s many notable guest artist appearances, you can hear her voice on the multi-Grammy nominated Bobby McFerrin’s project VOCAbuLaireS and Ornette Coleman’s 1996 release Sound Museum, Three Women.
 She toured with Ornette, and was asked to be a part of his 1997 Lincoln Center retrospective, “?Civilization” featuring Billie Higgins, Charlie Haden and Gerrie Allen.
-In 1996 Lauren and Japan’s rising star guitarist/producer Jiro Yoshida teamed up to release Guitar and the Moon.
-The stellar quartet, featuring Eddie Gomez, showcases her personal take on singing the standards.